11 Best Places for Camping in Connecticut

 Nearby Camp Harkness adjoins the park and offers seasonal cabin rentals and tent sites.
 Year-round cottages are available for those who enjoy their nature in the off-season.
 There's only one catch: It is open exclusively for the use of campers with disabilities and their friends and family.

-With 102 acres at their disposal, campers with special needs can enjoy a diverse selection of natural wonders - from open meadows to forest to a beach to tidal marsh.
+With 102 acres at their disposal, campers with special needs can enjoy a diverse selection of natural wonders—from open meadows to forest to a beach to tidal marsh.
 The activities are endless and include swimming, fishing, arts and crafts, and campfires, of course.
-This truly is a special place.
-Check out their website to find out more and learn how to book.
+This truly is a special place, and one of the best places to visit for families.

 11. Water's Edge Family Campground, Lebanon

 Psst, we want to let you in on a secret.
 Water's Edge Family Campground is one of the top campsites in Connecticut.
 The best part?
 Not a lot of people know it exists, so let's try to keep it that way.

 Set on a beautiful, 10-acre spring-fed lake, this is one of the best places for camping with families (if you couldn't tell by its name).

 There is a multitude of activities to keep everyone happily engaged at this entertaining campground.
 From fishing (catch and release only) to swimming to hayrides to treasure hunts to dances, this epic fun zone is much more than just a campsite—it's a community.